-- 1. Students may not be required to take or be denied enrollment in a course because of actual or perceived sex, sexual orientation, gender, gender identity or gender expression. - Instruction in all courses and classes must be co-educational, unless otherwise specified under law. - Elementary and secondary units of instruction, which deal exclusively with human sexuality, may be conducted in separate sessions for boys and girls in accordance with their gender identity. - c.
+Students may not be required to take or be denied enrollment in a course because of actual or perceived sex, sexual orientation, gender, gender identity or gender expression.

+a.
+Instruction in all courses and classes must be coeducational, unless otherwise specified under law.

+- b.
+Elementary and secondary units of instruction, which deal exclusively with human sexuality, may be conducted in separate sessions for boys and girls in accordance with their gender identity. - c.
 Student grouping by vocal range and quality is allowed in a chorus or choruses. - d.
 Students have the right to be evaluated and graded without regard to actual or perceived sex, sexual orientation, gender, gender identity or gender expression. - e.
 Instructional materials and textbooks shall not contain any matter reflecting adversely upon persons because of actual or perceived sex, sexual orientation, gender, gender identity or gender expression, except if such passages are for historical reference. - f.
 Instructional materials and textbooks shall accurately portray the cultural, racial, gender, and sexual diversity of our society. - g.
-When developing the master program in secondary schools, consideration must be given to the naming and scheduling of classes as to promote sex/gender integration, especially in non-traditional course offerings. - h.
-In general, the law does not allow for sex segregation in educational programs except under limited conditions.
-California law, consistent with Title IX regulations, allows for the District to maintain existing single-sex instructional settings, wherein students may participate on the basis of their gender of identity, with evaluations of the school's programs' or classes' effectiveness to occur every two years at Girls Academic Leadership Academy, Boys Academic Leadership Academy and Young Oak Kim Academy.
+When developing the master program in secondary schools, consideration must be given to the naming and scheduling of classes as to promote sex/gender integration, especially in non-traditional course offerings. - In general, the law does not allow for sex segregation in educational programs except under limited conditions.
+Education Code section 232.2, consistent with Title IX regulations, allows the District to maintain existing singlesex instructional settings, wherein students may participate on the basis of their gender.